OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

          copy /boot file_on_tftp local_name
       or unzipped:
          unzip /boot rev_arch.zip 2:\kernels

-    * "mtrr" command allow to edit MTRR registers directly.
-You must be very familiar with Intel architecture to do this ;) Edited values will be used for OS/2 (including SMP) - by default or you may drop it by "mtrr reset" command or NOMTRR os2ldr.ini key.

-      You can add mtrr setup into qssetup.cmd, for example (see above).

-      Or you can use vmtrr utilite - it try do detect video memory size and setup Write Combine automatically.
-Call it from settings menu or add "vmtrr" string into qssetup.cmd.

-      One note: QSINIT must be used to load kernel file after VMTRR or MTRR setup - else it leave "Write Combine" for 1st CPU only.
-It must catch other CPUs start and setup MTRR registers in the same way - but can do this only if it "main loader" (i.e. not launcher of another loader via RESTART option).

-      Write Combine can be set for text mode video memory too, but only on ATI cards (Intel and NV go crazy on this ;)).
-Command is:

-        mtrr fixed 0xB8000 0x8000 WC

-    * pressing LEFT SHIFT key on loading will cause skipping of start.cmd and direct start of QSINIT shell (cmd.exe).
-This is some kind of emergency mode which allow to skip all additional processing (like MTRR setup) - if this processing stops QSINIT boot.

-      Also, COM port output is off in this mode to prevent locking on missing COM port / incorrect COM port address in os2ldr.ini.

-      [[Loading]] message must be red in this mode.

     * type "help" to get shell commands list and "help command" or "command /?" to help on single command.
 Commands have many features,